Groups, Students at Odds Over University Free Speech Bill

 The Assembly’s higher education committee held a hearing on the proposal backed by Rep. Jesse Kremer, Speaker Robin Vos and other Republicans.
 The measure calls for University of Wisconsin System officials to suspend or expel students who engage twice in “violent, abusive, indecent, profane, boisterous, obscene, unreasonably loud, or other disorderly conduct that interferes with the free expression of others.”

-Kremer had said he’d limit the scope of the proposal, but he waffled on that Thursday.

 Kremer told The Associated Press last week that he planned to pare down the bill to consider only violence or disorderly conduct, after critics said it was too vague to pass constitutional muster.
-But during the hearing, he said he’d alter the bill only “if need be.”
-He didn’t immediately respond to a message Thursday from the AP seeking clarification.
+Kremer appeared to back away from those plans during the hearing, saying he’d alter the bill “if need be.”
+But he wrote on Twitter hours later that he will amend the bill.

-But he noted during the hearing that the Board of Regents would ultimately be responsible for determining punishable behavior.
+“I stick to my word and, as promised, there will be an amendment,” he said.

 Kremer said the legislation isn’t intended to promote speech that some people find “hateful, vile and disgusting.”
 But he said just because some people find it to be so doesn’t mean it should be censored.